 It can be one powerful blog post that raises awareness for something that matters to you.
 So don’t worry if you can’t write a blog a day, just focus on writing what matters to you.

-We are always in situations where we make a choice of being kind or being unkind.
+We are always in situations where we make the choice of being kind or being unkind.
 This theme reflects the kindness we’re seeing more off with communities helping the elderly and self-isolating at this time.
-The Mental Health Foundation wants us to “rediscover our connection to kindness an each other in our daily lives” and that’s certainly a positive message we need during this time.
+The Mental Health Foundation wants us to “rediscover our connection to kindness and each other in our daily lives” and that’s certainly a positive message we need during this time.

 You may not know what to write straight away so jot down a few ideas of what you could write.
 This week is all about raising awareness and talking about things that are passionate to you.
 Think about what they are and how you could put that into a blog.